GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/background_migration/index.md

 under [rare circumstances][1] should an extension have a persistent background, as they constantly consume system resources and can cause a strain on lower-powered devices.

-Enhance an extension’s performance by migrating a persistent background script to an event-based non-persistent model.
+Enhance an extension's performance by migrating a persistent background script to an event-based non-persistent model.

 ## Designate persistence as false {: #persistence }